 Brizlee Tower, Gothic Revival folly tower in Hulne Park, United Kingdom.

-Hugh Percy, First Duke of Northumberland, commissioned the construction of this memorial tower in 1781 following the death of his wife, Lady Elizabeth Seymour.
+Hugh Percy, First Duke of Northumberland, commissioned this memorial tower in 1781 following the death of his wife, Lady Elizabeth Seymour.
+The structure stands as a monument to personal loss and remains tied to the history of the local family.

-The tower contains an inscription in Latin that translates to 'Look around, I have measured out all these things; they are my orders, it is my planning'.
+The tower bears a Latin inscription reading 'Look around, I have measured out all these things; they are my orders, it is my planning'.
+These words reflect the original owner's thoughts and create a personal connection between visitors and the past.

 Location: Denwick